dcunited001/te-xel-io/app/posts/2015-02-21-workplace-bullying-part-one.md

 1. **Lack of incentive to get another job.** Trust me, if you've been in my shoes and you've faced this over and over again, you're better off at peace.
 2. **Lack of ability to get a new job.**  Breaks in work experience in your resume lead you to get filtered out of a list of job applicants -- fast.
 3. **Lack of opportunities** because I have had to move back to my hometown several times.
-While I love my hometown has a metropolitan population of < 300,000.
+While I love my hometown, it has a metropolitan population of < 300,000.
 Guess what?
 No more meetups.
 No job opportunities.
-No
+Not for open source software anyways.
 4. **Disrupted relationships in my personal life**, driving me to depression and unnecessary anxiety.
 I've moved across the country like 5 times, just to have to return every time, terminating any new relationships.
 I am pushed to despair and unable to function.
 And while some of it is definitely my fault, the influence that others can have on your life can be catastrophic.
-If everything is ultimately my own fault, then why would others ever strategically plan their behavior?
+If everything is ultimately my own fault, then why would others expend so much energy strategically planning their behavior?
 Would there be any point?
 5. **Lack of acquired experience required for new opportunites.** I'm at a point where I'm seriously falling behind in my career.
 And not for lack of talent, but because of lack of opportunities and direction.
 I'm doing pretty well, in spite of it all.
 But, honestly, it doesn't matter how well I excel in coding while I'm alone in Roanoke.
 NO ONE RELEVANT IS HERE TO SEE ME SUCCEED.

 ### Empathetic?
 OMG I have learned to appreciate you!

 Most of the people I've worked with are friendly, empathetic and frank people who genuinely have your best intentions in mind.
-But honestly, I've had to deal with a few incredibly two-faced people who almost seem *trained in the art duplicity.*  But, I've learned that, unfortunately, you can't depend on avoiding it -- you have to deal with it.
+Maybe that wasn't the best way to put it.
+They at least consider (and reconsider) situations from multiple perspectives, not just their own.
+But honestly, I've had to deal with a few incredibly two-faced people who almost seem *trained in the art of duplicity.*  But, I've learned that, unfortunately, you can't depend on avoiding it -- you have to deal with it.

 ![Sociopathic](/img/posts/2015-02-21-workplace-bullying-part-one/sociopathy.jpg)

 #### Recent studies show that up to **[1 in 25](http://www.lisawolcott.com/how-to-spot-and-handle-a-sociopath/)** people have [sociopathic](http://www.amazon.com/Sociopath-Next-Door-Martha-Stout/dp/0767915828) [tendencies](http://www.thedailybeast.com/articles/2013/06/25/how-to-spot-a-sociopath-hint-it-could-be-you.html).

 There is almost always **that one guy** and I don't get it.
 The person I'm talking about usually underperforms at their actual job -- but they excel at manipulating people!
-They may lack real talent, but **they won't hesitate to take credit for yours.**  To this person, it's all about the **meta-game.**  This is the most frustrating part: they distort all your energy and talent, just to turn it against you!
+They may lack real talent, **but they won't hesitate to take credit for yours.**  To this person, it's all about the **meta-game.**  This is the most frustrating part: they distort all your energy and talent, just to turn it against you!
 You work hard, you try harder -- you even work after hours, logging 50+ hours per week.
 And **even that** gets turned against you!

 > "Well, he obviously can't complete his work during the day!" -- An example of how a workplace bully will contort your words and actions to use them against you, no matter how hard you try.
+And notice: the same guy who distracts you during the day at work *doesn't want you spending time working from home.*

 ### Some people just don't play fair.